quotidian-ennui/gh-my/README.md

   -q : omit the table headers
   -a : use 'author' instead of 'involves'
-  -v : everything involving your user (e.g. where you're a CODEOWNER)
+  -v : everything involving your user (e.g. where you're a CODEOWNER) -j : output each row as a JSON object.

 'failures' uses 'date' so any gnu date string is valid -d : the date string (default is "14 days ago")